manuneerav/Supply-Chain-FMCG-Data-Analysis/README.md

 # Supply-Chain-FMCG-Data-Analysis

+## Problem Statement

+The dataset was provided by codebasics for FMCG Company’s supply chain team in order to solve the problem about why the key customers are not retaining their annual contracts.

 ## Orders and Lines

 -> Orders are nothing but a unique request placed by a customer on a given date\